 strings.

-right angle brackets.
-Fix the lexer so that this is supported properly.
+and right angle brackets.
+Fix the lexer so that this is supported

-Hint: the current lexer is a finite state machine, with two states
+properly.
+Hint: the current lexer is a finite state machine, with two

 ).
 You’ll need more states.

-protocol as in Chapter 1, but make it
+protocol as in Exercise 1-5, but make it

 syntax-highlight the source code of HTML pages.
 Keep source code for